 - There are no transport costs and no hindrances in trade.

 - There are no trade restrictions between the two countries.

 Intuitions of Heckscher Ohlin Model

 There is a large relative supply of a factor, say capital.
 This results in a low relative price of capital in the country.
-This, in turn, results in cheaper production of capital intensive goods in the country.
+This, in turn, results in cheaper capital intensive goods in the country.
 And hence, the country would have a competitive advantage for that country which opens up the possibility of mutually beneficial trade.

 Components of the Heckscher Ohlin Model

 The four major components of the theory are as follows:

 - Factor Price Equalization Theorem – The most fragile of all, The FPE states that the prices of factors of production will be equalized among countries because of international trade.